At the time of death, the family notifies the Funeral Home.

 The Funeral Director will help to coordinate the scheduling of services at the Church, Funeral Home, and the Cemetery.

-Our Bereavement Minister, Deacon Jesse and Celia, will contact the family to schedule time to review the Mass scheduling, determine music, reading, food options, and to schedule Vigil and Body Transfer.
+Our Bereavement Minister, Deacon Sam and Sheila, will contact the family to schedule time to review the Mass scheduling, determine music, reading, food options, and to schedule Vigil and Body Transfer.
 Fr.
 Minh will also meet with the family at that time.
 At the bottom of the page is a link of our Funeral Readings, Funeral Music Selections, and Funeral Details Planning Sheet.

 Family members are invited to take an active role in planning the funeral liturgy.
 Planning may include selection of readings for the Mass and suggestions for music.
 A planning worksheet, suggestions for music, and options for readings may be found below.